 Prof. Dr. Miriam Kyselo (Principal Investigator)

 Miriam Kyselo holds a PhD in Cognitive Science.
 She has a background in philosophy of cognition, analytic philosophy, phenomenology and sociology.
 Miriam is interested in the new developments in the philosophy of cognitive science – the so-called 4E-approaches (embodiment, extendedness, enaction and embeddedness) and she investigates how they can help to make sense of human selfhood and social cognition.
-She promotes an interdisciplinary outlook on the self and thus dialogues and collaborates with the empirical sciences, specifically psychology, robotics and neuroscience.
+She promotes an interdisciplinary outlook on the self and thus dialogues and collaborates with the empirical sciences, specifically with psychology, robotics and neuroscience.
 As of March 2019 she will be a visiting Professor for Philosophy of Cognition at Technical University Berlin (W2).
 Previously she has secured two “Marie Skłodowska Curie” post-doctoral fellowships, in TESIS, a EU funded research program that investigated human sociality and as an individual researcher and IPODI fellow of the Technical University of Berlin.